 This one can drive many leads and engagement for you.
-All you need to do is export your LinkedIn connections to retarget them on Facebook with engaging content.
-You can find the option to do so in your LinkedIn Settings – Getting an archive of your data.
+All you need to do is get your LinkedIn connections' emails to retarget them on Facebook with engaging content.
+You can do this by exporting your connection data on GrowthLead.

-Once you export your connections, LinkedIn will send you a list of their emails.
+Once you export your connections, you'll have their emails in a CSV.
 Upload them to Facebook as a custom audience, then start running ads.
-I run video ads because the cost-per-view is less than several cents while still keeping an option for them to click-through to my website with a “Learn more” button.
+I run video ads because the cost-per-view is less than several cents while still keeping an option for them to click-through to my website with a "Learn more" button.

 Here are a couple of example video ads I've run to my LinkedIn audience resulting in a 10/10 relevance score (highest score for a Facebook ad performance):

-In this Facebook ad, I’m giving value that’s directly related to LinkedIn – perfect for my connections who’ve seen my high engagement.
+In this page post, I used as a Facebook ad, I'm giving value that's directly related to LinkedIn - perfect for my connections who've seen my high engagement.